Coronation of the Byzantine emperor: Coronation of Leo I

+Following his coronation, Leo prayed at the Church of the Papilion and the Church of St. John the Baptist, where he offered his crown at the altar.
+After he put the crown back on his head, he proceeded to Constantinople on horseback.
+At the Helenianai Palace, he was enrobed in the imperial garbs and rode in a chariot across the city.
+A "foremost patrician", likely Aspar, accompanied him in the chariot.
+They got off the vehicle at the Forum of Constantine where a "leading senator", also probably Aspar, offered Leo a golden crown.
+When Leo visited the patriarchal cathedral of Hagia Sophia, he deposited his crown upon the altar, and as he left the church, the patriarch placed the crown on his head.

+At the Great Palace, he was met by the senators and the comites of the palace guards.
+There, he granted financial favors to the senators and was escorted by patricians into his quarters.

 Ceremonial of the 5th–6th centuries

-After Leo I, the ceremonies described in the sources took place at the Hippodrome, except for Justinian I, who was crowned in a hall of the Great Palace known as the Delphax.
-They shared broad similarities:
+After Leo I, the ceremonies described in the sources took place at the Hippodrome, except for Justinian I and Justin II.
+Justinian was crowned and acclaimed entirely in the Delphax hall of the Great Palace.
+Justin II was also crowned and acclaimed inside the palace, largely in the presence of the senate rather than the army, but performed another acclamation in the Hippodrome in front of the populace.

+The ceremonies of the period shared broad similarities:

 Arrival at the Hippodrome

-Once the election was affirmed by the Senate, the new emperor proceeded from the Great Palace to the imperial box (kathisma) in the Hippodrome, in the company of the patriarch and other high dignitaries.
+Once the election was affirmed by the Senate, the new emperor proceeded from the Great Palace directly to the imperial box (kathisma) in the adjacent Hippodrome via a covered passage, in the company of the patriarch and other high dignitaries.
 In case of the coronation of a co-emperor (Leo II and Justinian I), the emperor then called for the magister officiorum and the patrikioi to bring the new co-emperor.
 When this was done, the new co-emperor was seated on the reigning emperor's left, and the patriarch on his right.
 The new emperor was dressed in a knee-length white tunic (divetesion) with gold clavi, girded with a gold and gem-encrusted belt (zonarin); purple stockings and gaiters (touvia); and the crimson imperial buskins (kampagia), embroidered with gold and decorated with rosettes.